DoctorLogicProduct/dltest/_pages/products/success-insights/success-insights.md

     alt-text: "DoctorLogic Performace Dashboard"
 - component: feature-1
   component_css: feature
-  headline: "Personal Customer Success Manager"
+  headline: "Dedicated Customer Success Manager"
   class: social-reputation__feature--1
   text: "We believe in providing the technology and the talent necessary to bring growth to your practice.
-Your personal Customer Success Manager provides campaign performance insights, best practices, and information on how we plan to optimize your strategy and help you maximize your marketing goals."
+Your Customer Success Manager provides campaign performance insights, best practices, and information on how we plan to optimize your strategy and help you maximize your marketing goals."
   btn:
   img: "/img/products/success-insights/customer-success.jpg"
-  alt: "Personal Success Managers"
+  alt: "Dedicated Success Managers"
   img_alignment: "Right"
 ---